$(2/2/3)$-SAT problem and its applications in dominating set problems: Conclusion and Future Works

-In this work, we proved that deciding the satisfiability of 3-SAT with the property that every literal appears in exactly 4 clauses (2 time negated and 2 times not negated), is $ \mathbf{NP} $-complete.
-We called this problem $(2/2/3)$-SAT.
-Note that if we consider 3-SAT problem with the property that every literal appears in 2 clauses (1 time positive and 1 time negative), then the problem is always satisfiable.
-Also, Tovey in \cite{tovey1984simplified} showed that instances of 3-SAT in which every variable occurs three times are always satisfiable.
-Therefore our result is sharp.
-In other words, in terms of $(k,t,t')$ it is the tightest possible restriction in the sense that $k$-SAT remains $ \mathbf{NP} $-complete where each variable appears $t$ time positive and $t'$ time negative.
-Note that it is well known that 2-SAT can be solved in polynomial time.
-As an application of $(2/2/3)$-SAT problem, we proved that for each $r\geq 3$, the following problem is $ \mathbf{NP} $-complete: "Given $(G,T)$, where $G$ is an $r$-regular graph and $T$ is a maximal independent set of $G$, determine whether there is an independent dominating set $D$ for $T $ such that $ T \cap D =\varnothing $".
-Regarding this result, solving the following question can be interesting. \\ \\ \textbullet $ $ Determine the computational complexity of deciding whether a given regular graph has two disjoint independent dominating sets. \\ \\ We proved that determine whether the vertices of a given 3-regular graph can be partitioned into independent dominating sets is $ \mathbf{NP} $-complete.
-However, one further step does not seem trivial. \\ \\ \textbullet $ $ Determine the computational complexity of deciding whether the vertices of a given connected regular graph can be partitioned into independent dominating sets. \\ \\ In \cite{dehhh}, it was proved that if $G$ is a non-empty graph, and $T$ is an independent set of $G$, then there exists $H$ such that, $H$ is an independent dominating set for $T$ and $ \frac{\vert T \cap H\vert}{ \vert T\vert}\leq \frac{2\Delta(G) -\delta(G) }{2\Delta(G)}$. \\ \textbullet $ $ Determine nontrivial upper bounds for the minimum cardinality of $|I \cap J|$ and also $\frac{|I \cap J|}{I}$ among all two independent dominating sets $I$ and $J$ of a graph $G$ for some important family of graphs such as regular graphs.
+In this work, as an application of $(2/2/3)$-SAT problem, we proved that for each $r\geq 3$, the following problem is $ \mathbf{NP} $-complete: "Given $(G,T)$, where $G$ is an $r$-regular graph and $T$ is a maximal independent set of $G$, determine whether there is an independent dominating set $D$ for $T $ such that $ T \cap D =\varnothing $".
+Regarding this result, solving the following question can be interesting. \\ \\ \textbullet $ $ Determine the computational complexity of deciding whether a given regular graph has two disjoint independent dominating sets. \\ \\ We proved that determine whether the vertices of a given 3-regular graph can be partitioned into a number of independent dominating sets is $ \mathbf{NP} $-complete.
+However, one further step does not seem trivial. \\ \\ \textbullet $ $ Determine the computational complexity of deciding whether the vertices of a given connected regular graph can be partitioned into a number of independent dominating sets. \\ \\ In \cite{dehhh}, it was proved that if $G$ is a non-empty graph, and $T$ is an independent set of $G$, then there exists $H$ such that, $H$ is an independent dominating set for $T$ and $ \frac{\vert T \cap H\vert}{ \vert T\vert}\leq \frac{2\Delta(G) -\delta(G) }{2\Delta(G)}$. \\ \\ \textbullet $ $ Determine nontrivial upper bounds for the minimum cardinality of $|I \cap J|$ and also $\frac{|I \cap J|}{I}$ among all two independent dominating sets $I$ and $J$ of a graph $G$ for some important family of graphs such as regular graphs.